magenta-aps/mox/doc/user/api/create.rst

 .. http:post:: /(service)/(object)

-   A Create Operation creates a new object from the JSON payload.
+   The Create operation creates a new object from the JSON payload.
    :http:method:`POST` the JSON representation of its attributes, states and relations to the URL of the class.
 It returns a newly generated UUID for the created object.